 Here are the Sky+ TV bundles:

-- The Original Bundle - gives you more than 35 entertainment channels, including Sky 1, Sky Atlantic, Sky Living, Sky Arts 1 and 2, Syfy, Fox, MTV and Comedy Central.
+- Original Bundle - gives you more than 35 entertainment channels, including Sky 1, Sky Atlantic, Sky Living, Sky Arts 1 and 2, Syfy, Fox, MTV and Comedy Central.
 That’s on top of the usual Freeview channels, naturally, so around 270 channels altogether.

-- The Variety Bundle - get everything in the Original Bundle, plus over 40 extra news, documentary and kids’ channels, including the Discovery Channel and three Disney channels.
+- Variety Bundle - get everything in the Original Bundle, plus over 40 extra news, documentary and kids’ channels, including the Discovery Channel and three Disney channels.
+Over 300 channels altogether.

-- The Family Bundle - you get all the channels in the Original and Variety bundles, plus Sky’s 3D channel - imaginatively called Sky 3D - and more than 300 box sets of TV series to watch on demand, including The Wire, 24 and Grey’s Anatomy.
+- Family Bundle - you get all the channels in the Original and Variety bundles, and more than 300 box sets of TV series to watch on demand, including The Wire, 24 and Grey’s Anatomy.
 That's a whopping 350+ channels altogether.

-- The Movies Bundle - pick this and you’ll get the Original Bundle plus all 11 Sky Movies channels.
+- Sky Cinema Bundle - pick this and you’ll get the Original Bundle plus all 11 Sky Cinema channels.

-- The Sports Bundle - this one gives you the Original Bundle and the all seven Sky Sports channels, showing live Premier League football, every Formula One race and more.
+- Sky Sports Bundle - this one gives you the Original Bundle and the all seven Sky Sports channels, showing live Premier League football, every Formula One race and more.

-- The Complete Bundle - as the name implies, it gives you the full whack - basically the Family Bundle with Sky Sports and Sky Movies.
+- Complete Bundle - as the name implies, it gives you the full whack - basically the Family Bundle with Sky Sports and Sky Cinema.

 For the full list of what you can watch with each TV package, check out our complete guide to Sky TV channels.

 Sky On Demand and Sky Go